Tolland-Public-Schools/TikrTape/README.md

 # TikrTape
-A free and open source stock ticker designed and developed by student IT interns at Tolland Public Schools.
+A free and open source stock ticker designed and developed by IT interns at Tolland Public Schools.

 ![screenshot](https://github.com/Tolland-Public-Schools/TikrTape/blob/main/ScreenShot.png)

 ## Features

+- Adjustable refresh rate so stocks and news are always up to date.
 - Compatible with any screen size.
 - Stocks can easily be added/ removed via the settings menu.
-- Headlines from the Economist and New York Times.
+- Default headlines from the Economist and New York Times.
-- Adjustable refresh rate so stocks and news are always up to date.
+- Optional custom rss news source uris.

 ## Setup & Development